-When it comes to moving large volumes of data, Enterprises are unnecessarily settling for less with their network infrastructures.
+When it comes to moving large volumes of data, Enterprises are unnecessarily settling for less with their network infrastructure.

 Enterprises are struggling with moving large volumes of data.
 Whether it’s a large financial services organisation panicking about backup compliance, a Healthcare company trying to replicate its patient data or big data teams under pressure to implement insight and deliver value to justify the IT investment, the task of moving data is effected by the same challenge.
 Network latency (delay) is dramatically slowing everything down and it’s hurting on multiple levels – from investment returns to substantial business risk.